department-of-veterans-affairs/va.gov-team/products/health-care/checkin/engineering/edit/editing-wrap-up.md

 - Current State
     - Front end
         - Developed POC for components to do the editing (Demographics, EC, & NOK) - shared components across these 3
-        - Code is all merged to master, in production but behind a feature flag
+        - Code is all merged to main, in production but behind a feature flag
     - Back end
         - Moving session cookie to custom cookie is done (so doesn't conflict with full auth)
         - Had discussions with Profile team